 2. Addressing the Challenges of Limited Time Span:

-It is generally observed that learners can only put aside 1% of their time to training and development.
-This builds the case for an organization to provide training information in small bites that are available for consumption anytime, anywhere and not restricted to physical classrooms.
+It is generally observed that learners can only put aside 1% of their time for training and development.
+This builds the case for an organization to provide training information in small bites that are available for consumption anytime, anywhere, and not restricted to physical classrooms.

 3. Addressing the Challenges of the Forgetting Curve:

 According to the theory of the forgetting curve, learners tend to forget nearly 80% of what they have learned within 30 days if there is no reinforcement to the learning.
 Microlearning helps to negate the challenge of the forgetting curve as small, concept-specific nuggets can be used to reinforce formal learning for better retention.